Syrph/BCB_2022/_sources/markdowns/practical_3/practical_3.md

 marrow!
 This will be reflected in the beak morphological traits we used to calculate FD.
 Pretty cool right!

-We can also look at the top 5% of functionally diverse species.
+We can also look at the top 5% of functionally distinct species.

 ``` r
 # Get the top 5% of FD scores.